 - Controlled performance

-Positive rehearsal reinforces confidence.
+Positive rehearsal reinforces your confidence.

 Long-Term Benefits